-Copycat Benihana Hibachi Steak
+Benihana Hibachi Steak and Mushrooms (Easy Copycat)

 My first visit to Benihana left me mesmerized by the theatrical knife skills and sizzling sounds of steak hitting the hot teppanyaki grill.
 While I can’t promise you’ll master the spinning spatula tricks, I can share how to recreate that mouthwatering hibachi steak at home.
 After perfecting this recipe, I’ve saved hundreds on restaurant bills while still enjoying that distinctive Benihana flavor profile.
 The best part?
 It takes less than 30 minutes of active cooking time.